zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 996.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is ESLPod.com.
 Go there.
 Become a membe r of ESL podcast and download the Learning Guide for this episode.
-You c an also like us on Facebook at facebook.com/eslpod – and, why not follow us on Twitter at @eslpod?
+You can also like us on Facebook at facebook.com/eslpod – and, why not follow us on Twitter at @eslpod?

 This episode is a dialogue between Oscar and Liz ab out writing your memoir – the story of your life.
 Let’s get started.